Windows Time Client.

 No Default NTP Server

-By default if you choose NTP Time Source or GPS Clock without setting a Fallback, PresenTense Time Server will enter a default server for you.
+By default if you choose NTP Time Source or GPS Clock without setting a Fallback, PresenTense Time Client will enter a default server for you.
 Sometimes this is not desirable and can cause alarm messages when operated behind a firewall.
 Choose this option to stop a default server being entered.

 Update CMOS clock every